December 14, 2019; revised November 26, 2022

 Difference Between Vipāka Viññāṇa and Kamma Viññāṇa

 5. Above charts also help us clarify the difference between vipāka viññāṇa and kamma viññāṇa.
 Any sensory EXPERIENCE is a vipāka viññāṇa.
 Vipāka viññāṇa can come in through any of the six sense faculties, as shown at the top of the charts.
 Every living being, including an Arahant, experiences vipāka viññāṇa.
-In other words, ANY living-being can see, hear, etc.
+In other words, ANY sentient being can see, hear, etc.

 - If one attaches (taṇhā) to a ārammana, then that initiates the step “taṇhā paccayā upādāna” step in PS.
 That means one starts “pulling that ārammana close (upādāna).”
 First, one starts thinking about it with vaci saṅkhāra.
 One does that with the sense of a “me” involved in the sensory experience.
 As we have discussed, there is no need for a “me” or a “self” to experience a sensory input.
-See, “Chachakka Sutta – No “Self” in Initial Sensory Experience.”
+See “Chachakka Sutta – No “Self” in Initial Sensory Experience.”

 - Therefore, at the beginning of that “taṇhā paccayā upādāna” step, one starts generating saṅkhāra about that ārammana with the “avijjā paccayā saṅkhāra” step in PS.
-That is when a PS cycle starts at the “beginning” and then runs through the end.
+That is when a PS cycle begins at the “beginning” and then runs through the end.

 - The next step in PS after the “avijjā paccayā saṅkhāra” step is “saṅkhāra paccayā viññāṇa.”
 That viññāṇa is a kamma viññāṇa.
 Since it arises ONLY in mind, that is a manō viññāṇa.
 This kamma viññāṇa appears at the bottom of the FIRST TWO charts.
 An Arahant does not generate kamma viññāṇa.
 Therefore, kamma viññāṇa is absent in the third chart.